cwendorf/EASI/A-Functions/README.md

 ### Overview of the Functions

-The EASI functions are in four basic files:
+The EASI functions were written in four basic categories of analyses:
 - **estimateFunctions.R** (scripts that estimate means, mean differences, and their confidence intervals)
 - **plotFunctions.R** (scripts that plot means, mean differences, and their confidence intervals)
 - **effectFunctions.R** (scripts that calculate standardized effect sizes and their confidence intervals)